How To Make Dried Orange Slices (Oven + Dehydrator)

 Helpful Tips

-- I have a gas convection oven, and set at 225 degrees F, the drying process takes 2 hours.
+- I have a gas convection oven, and at 225°F, the drying process takes about 2 hours.

-- The thickness of the slices matters.
-Thicker slices will take longer to dry.
-It’s also a good idea to keep the thickness of the slices uniform.
+- Slice thickness matters—thicker slices take longer to dry.
+It’s best to keep the thickness of the slices as uniform as possible for even drying.

-- This method can be used for all citrus fruits such as lemons, limes, or grapefruit.
+- This method works for other citrus fruits like lemons, limes, or grapefruit.

-- The best oranges to use for drying are navel oranges, Cara Cara oranges, or blood oranges.
-Choose firm oranges, with no seeds.
+- The best oranges for drying are navel oranges, Cara Cara, or blood oranges.
+Choose firm, seedless oranges for the best results.

 Different Ways To Use Dried Orange Slices